MingYangLo/Mobile_Robotics/Mobile_Robotics_Final_Project/README.md

 1. If the terminal that runs the launch file shows `online reset` while running the system, please restart the launch process.

-2. KAIST dataset might not work that well due to few dataset mathematical issues.
+2. Improperly tuned noise parameters for the KAIST dataset may have lead to poor initalization and divergence.

 ## ROS Nodes